|CURACAO, Capt. Brooks.|

 Above text from High Tide, The Big Stories of Seattle's Waterfront

 R. H. "Skipper" Calkins, Marine Digest, 1952

 In her later years, according to Jim Gibbs in Disaster Log of Ships, she operated strictly as a freighter to Alaska.
-In 1940 she was purchased by Greek interests, renamed HELLENIC SKIPPER and while bound for the Orient, mysteriously exploded and foundered 125-miles northwest of Grays Harbor, WA, 10 July 1940.
+In 1940, she was purchased by Greek interests, renamed HELLENIC SKIPPER; while bound for the Orient, mysteriously exploded and foundered 125-miles NW of Grays Harbor, WA, 10 July 1940.
 Her crew escaped.